jajukajulz/covid19zim/README.md

 ## Installation (Development Environment)
-In order to run covid19zim Application, an environment with the following is required:
+In order to run covid19zim Dashboard, an environment with the following is required:

 - Node.js
 - Express Framework